x2-Graphics with R

 Metafile vector Windows standard format easy to use, quality varies

-SVG vector can be edited allows editing graphics with Inkscape
+SVG vector can be edited allows editing with Inkscape

 EPS vector PDF is easier required by some journals